 How can I prevent abuse by co-owners?

 Implement a governance framework, require 2FA, keep an audit log, rotate responsibilities, and set up a formal offboarding process to revoke access cleanly.
-Troubleshoot cant connect to friends lan server heres why
+How to clone a discord server in 3 easy steps: Quick Guide to Duplicating Channels, Roles, and Settings 2026

 How do we handle disagreements between co-owners?